Germany to Waste: Halt!

 The move came in conjunction with Slow Food founder Carlo Petrini’s visit to Germany.
 Slow Food is increasingly emphasizing waste reduction, in conjunction with supporting small- and medium-sized farms.

-During his German visit, Petrini gleaned unwanted produce from the field, and volunteers converted the recovered crops into a community meal to raise awareness for waste called Teller Statt Tonne (try the translate feature on Chrome browsers).
+During his German visit, Petrini gleaned unwanted produce from the field, and volunteers converted the recovered crops into a community meal to raise awareness for waste calledĀ Teller Statt Tonne (I’ve found that theĀ translate feature on Chrome browsers is helpful there).

 Wish I could have been there (and that I spoke German).
 But here are some photos from the event.
-The anti-waste movement rolls on!
+The anti-waste movement rolls on…with plenty of love for oddly-shaped produce.

 This entry was posted in Food Recovery, International and tagged , , , , , , , .
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.